COSMO-ORG/fieldextra-wiki/Planning.md

      + [3d;request from Lucio Torisi] Storm relative helicity
      + [3d;request from waa] Transfer COSMO smoother() in fieldextra
      + [3d;interest by O.Liechti] New output type for vertical profiles @ location
+     + [-> 12.3.0 (?)] [jmb;2w] Support NetCDF on input
+       Part of project Sinergia
+       Required to use grins in the test environment to compare NetCDF files.
-     + [2w;request form project Sinergia] Support NetCDF on input For processing of gridded observations (radar, satellite), for interoperability with other MCH groups, for EMPA, for in-memory communication (special NetCDF library available at CSCS), for R&D, for the CLM community... (but the StC has decided that fieldextra is not supported/available for the CLM community).
+       Also required for processing of gridded observations (radar, satellite), for interoperability with other MCH groups, for EMPA, for in-memory communication (special NetCDF library available at CSCS), for R&D, for the CLM community... (but the StC has decided that fieldextra is not supported/available for the CLM community).
        EMPA would be interested using fieldextra for postprocessing of model output once this feature is available.
-         Another usefull extension, easy to add once NetCDF is supported, would be the possibility to give to fieldextra a data array as a list of numbers with the associated meta-information.
        > define set of dimensions supported
        > define required / optional meta-information
        > follow CF standard